Shah Niyaz Ahmad: Other notable works

+Rekhta and Sufinama also catalog 286 nazms, 862 masnavis, 586 naats, qasidas, and qit'as.

-Initiation in Sufi Order
+Sufi Initiation

-Niyaz got his Sufi training from Sayed Fakhar-uddin Muhammad Dehalvi, also known as Fakhr-e-Jahan, in Bareilly, (Uttar Pradesh, India).
-Later, Niyaz was inducted in Qadiriyya order by Abdullah Shah Baghdadi, who was direct descendant of Abdul Qadir Jilani.
-Shah Niyaz also received spiritual blessings from other saints of other Sufi orders.
-He was initiated in Qadiriyya order by Syed Abdullah Baghdadi and Mohi-ud-din Diyasnami, in Chisti-Nizami order by Moulana Fakhar-e-Jahan and Said-ud-din, in Suharwardi order by Fakhar-e-Jahan, and in Chisti-Sabri-Naqshbandi order by Shah Rahmat-ul-lah.
+Shah Niyaz Ahmad received his initial Sufi training from Syed Fakhruddin Muhammad Dehlvi (Fakhr-e-Jahan) in Bareilly, Uttar Pradesh.
+He was later initiated into the Qadiriyya order by Abdullah Shah Baghdadi, a direct descendant of Abdul Qadir Jilani.

+He held affiliations across multiple tariqas.
+Qadiriyya via Abdullah Shah Baghdadi and Mohiuddin Diyasnami, Chishti-Nizami via Fakhr-e-Jahan and Saiduddin; Suhrawardiyya via Fakhr-e-Jahan, and Chishti-Sabri-Naqshbandi via Shah Rahmatullah.

 The Sufi order he established is known as the Niyazi Silsila.

 Marriage and children

-He married twice.
-His first wife, who was daughter of Abdullah Baghdadi, died after some years in marriage.
-He had two sons, Shah Nizam-ud-din Husain and Shah Nasir-ud-din, from his second wife.
+Shah Niyaz Ahmad married twice.
+His first wife, the daughter of Abdullah Baghdadi, died after several years of marriage.
+He had two sons, Shah Nizam-ud-Din Husain and Shah Nasir-ud-Din, with his second wife.

+Death and legacy

-He died on 6th Jumada al-Thani 1250 Hijri (9 October 1834) in Bareilly, where his tomb located.
-His urs (death anniversary) is celebrated annually in a traditional way.
+He died on 6 Jumada al-Thani 1250 AH (9 October 1834) in Bareilly, where his tomb is located.
+His urs (death anniversary) is traditionally observed each year at his shrine in Bareilly.